Skip to Main

 But why is this the case?

-“Unconscious biases, things like prove it again, where you’re constantly having to prove that you deserve to be there, that you have the credentials, the maternal wall, all of a sudden you have a family, and now your seen as less competent,” said Horting.
+“Unconscious biases, things like prove it again, where you’re constantly having to prove that you deserve to be there, that you have the credentials.
+Also, the maternal wall, all of a sudden you have a family, and now you are seen as less competent,” Horting said.

-She said the roadblock for women doesn’t end there.
+But the roadblocks for women don’t end there.

 “The tightrope, so that narrow band of what’s considered acceptable behavior for a woman, but what’s seen as the leadership skill.
 The minute you start to exhibit what’s considered traditional leadership skills, then all of a sudden people say she’s acting like a man.”